-City staff posted a public announcement for the general public input meetings by posting on the Imagine Flint and the Flint Parks and Recreation Facebook pages, distributing fliers at City buildings and the Flint Farmers Market, encouraging city planning commission members to attend, and personally inviting key stakeholders.
-These two events were open to the public and held at the Berston Field House and the Brennan Senior Center to discuss possible goals, the general public's concerns, and the current realities facing Flint's parks.
+City staff invited residents to the general public workshops by posting on the Imagine Flint and the Flint Parks and Recreation Facebook pages, distributing flyers at City buildings and the Flint Farmers Market, encouraging city planning commission members to attend, and personally inviting key stakeholders.
+All events were open to the public and held at the Berston Field House and the Brennan Senior Center to discuss possible goals, the general public's concerns, and the current realities facing Flint's parks.